ghdl/ghdl/doc/using/Synthesis.rst

 .. option:: --vendor-library=NAME

-  Any unit from library NAME is a black box.
+  Any entity from library NAME is a black box.
+No warning is emitted for an instantiation of an unbounded component if the component is declared in library NAME.

   Example::